 Slaughterhouse.
-Establishments engaged in the commercial butchering of animals...
+Establishments engaged in the commercial butchering of animals.

 Tasting Room.
-A retail sales facility where customers may taste and purchase beverage and food products grown and/or processed on the site.
-Products offered for tasting and sale may include wine, olive oil, cheese, and/or other food and beverage products.
+A retail sales facility which is ancillary to an on-site production facility, where customers may purchase and consume beverage and food products grown and/or processed on the site.
+Products offered for tasting and sale may include wine, beer, olive oil, cheese, and/or other food and beverage products.
+The floor area of the Tasting Room will not exceed 33% of the production floor area.
+Tasting Rooms which exceed this ratio will be classified as a Bar/Nightclub/Lounge, Restaurant, or other use as determined by the Review Authority.

 Urban Farm.
 An agricultural use in an urban area, in a zoning district where urban land uses predominate.
 Urban farms may be of any size, though permit requirements may differ.
-Community gardens, community-supported agriculture (CSA) farms, and private farms may all be considered urban farms.
+Community-supported agriculture (CSA) farms, and private farms may all be considered urban farms.

-Article 68 Terms and Definitions
+Terms and Definitions Article 68

-15-6801 List of Terms 15-6802 Definitions
+List of Terms 15-6801 15-6802 Definitions